kmartita/test_postman_clickUp/README.md

 ## Overview

-This repository contains a parameterized collection of tests for ClickUp's Key Results endpoint.
+This repository contains a parameterized Postman collection of tests for ClickUp's Key Results endpoint.
 The collection is designed to be dynamic and data-driven, ensuring efficient and comprehensive testing of various API endpoints as specified in the API requirements.

 ## Steps